pmunts/libsimpleio/README.txt

        [14]Windows Subsystem for Linux.
 Until now, using the make files on Windows required using [15]Cygwin.
      * 1 February 2020 -- Added links to [16]Make With Ada projects.
+     * 2 February 2020 -- Flattened the csharp/ directory tree.
+Removed
+       separate Mono program directories.
+Now you can build a Mono program in one of the unified .Net project directories using a command
+       like:

+       make test_gpio.exe

 Documentation